intelsdi-x/snap-pluginsync/README.md

       login <username>
       password <github_api_token>
     ```
-    NOTE: You only need to grant public repo read permission for the API token.
+    NOTE: You only need to grant public repo read permission for the API token, and use the Github API token in the password field (not your github password).

 2. Fork [Snap](https://github.com/intelsdi-x/snap) repo on github and add your repo to [modulesync.yml](./modulesync.yml) in the pluginsync repo: